enzo-project/enzo-dev/doc/manual/source/parameters/initialization.rst

 ``Initialdt`` (internal)
     The timestep, in code units, for the current step.
 For cosmology the units are in free-fall times at the initial epoch (see :ref:`EnzoOutputFormats`).
 Default: generally 0, depending on problem
+``MaximumTopGridTimeStep`` (external)
+    This parameter limits the maximum timestep on the root grid.
+Default: huge_number.
 ``ShearingVelocityDirection`` (external)
     Select direction of shearing boundary.
 Default is x direction.
 Changing this is probably not a good idea.
 ``AngularVelocity`` (external)